ShahinurAlamBhuiyan/aiforumbd/README.md

-# 🤖 AI Forum Bangladesh – Official Website
+# 🤖 AI Forum Bangladesh

 Welcome to the repository for **AI Forum Bangladesh**, an independent non-profit organization committed to preparing the next generation for the Artificial Intelligence (AI) era.